Evrid/Arduino-Rotary-Encoder-Controlled-Robot-Arm/README.md

 ### Step 4: Download the STL Files

-- The STL files are credited to `howtomechatronics.com`.
+- The STL files are credited to `howtomechatronics.com` and I did some modifications.

 Attachments:
 - [Download STL.rar](#)